peteroupc/peteroupc.github.io/random.md

 ## Notes

 <small>

 <sup id=Note1>(1)</sup> If a number generator uses a nonuniform distribution, but otherwise meets this definition, then it can be converted to one with a uniform distribution, at least in theory, by applying the nonuniform distribution's [_cumulative distribution function_](https://en.wikipedia.org/wiki/Cumulative_distribution_function) (CDF) to each generated number.
 A CDF returns, for each number, the probability for a randomly generated variable to be equal to or less than that number; the probability is 0 or greater and 1 or less.
 Further details on CDFs or this kind of conversion are outside the scope of this document.

-<sup id=Note2>(2)</sup> For colored noise, this statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.
+<sup id=Note2>(2)</sup> This statement appears because multiple instances of a PRNG automatically seeded with a timestamp, when they are created at about the same time, run the risk of starting with the same seed and therefore generating the same sequence of random numbers.

 <sup id=Note3>(3)</sup> Note that some PRNGs (such as `xorshift128+`) are not well suited to serve as hash functions, because they don't mix their state before generating a random number from that state.

 <sup id=Note4>(4)</sup> This is because usual implementations of colored noise don't sample each point of the sample space more than once; rather, all the samples are generated, then, for some kinds of colored noise, a filter is applied to the samples.

 </small>

 <a id=License></a>